 Are there sample applications available for review?

 No, though we do provide guidance on writing research, diversity, and teaching statements that include your demonstrated commitment to diversity, equity, and inclusion.
 We strongly encourage you to read our guidelines on these statements.
 There are many variations on successful applications.
 Applicants are encouraged to consult with their academic advisors or mentors about how to submit a competitive application.
 You may wish to look at the profiles of our current Fellows to get an idea of the varied scholarly disciplines and diversity commitments that this fellowship supports; note that this is not meant to be restrictive, but to underscore the breadth of the fellowship.

 Should I send my graduate transcripts along with my online application?

 No. The program does not require transcripts to be sent with the application.
 However, the program will request official graduate transcripts if you are selected as a finalist and will not offer you a fellowship unless official graduate transcripts are received and deemed satisfactory.

 When will the final decisions be announced?

-Finalists will be invited to the University of Michigan campus in late January or February.
+Finalists will be invited to the University of Michigan campus in December.
 When invited, expectations for that visit will be communicated.
-Offers will be made by March 2018.
+Offers will be made by March 2020.